MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/configure-azure-integration.md

 search.app:
   - D365CE
 ---
-# Configure Azure integration with Dynamics 365 for Customer Engagement apps
+# Configure Azure integration with Dynamics 365 Customer Engagement (on-premises)

 You can post the message request data for the current core operation to cloud hosted applications listening on the [!INCLUDE[windows_azure_service_bus](../includes/windows-azure-service-bus.md)].
 To enable this capability in [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] apps, perform the tasks detailed in this topic.